visclos/react-training-todolist/README.md

   description: string;
   done: boolean;
 ```

-### Iterate over an array in JSX

 Update the Task component to pass a typed prop "task".
 To type this prop you have to use the interface.

+### Iterate over an array in JSX

 Use the data imported in App.tsx and stored in the `tasks` const to iterate and render as many Task components as there are tasks in the data file.
 The Task component should take a "task" prop.
-Use JSX to replace the hardcoded title by the property `title` of the task prop in the Task component.
+Use JSX to replace the hardcoded title by the property `title` with a prop in the Task component.

 Hint: Use the `map` JS method on the list of tasks.